Kachi-Awaji/GIT-intro/Lesson-2.md

-# Part 3: Git-Bash and the Command Line
+# Part 3: Git Bash and the Command Line

 In our last lesson, we created a folder for our project files and installed **Git**.
 We also talked about the importance of version control and collaboration when building large projects.